cromarty/raspberry-pi/alarmpi/make-image/archlinuxarm/docs/user_guide.md

 'base-devel' package on Arch or the 'build-essential' package on Debian/Ubuntu/Raspbian or other Debian derivatives.

+You also need gettext and intltool installed for `rpi-image-tool`.

 There are three scripts which will call the main script to create three different flavours of Arch Linux image: